 "I’m a traveling man; born in St Louis and lived in South Korea, Texas, Georgia, California, South Carolina, and North Carolina.
 I won’t bore you with the details of every move, but I’ve been exposed to much live music through those travels.
 It all started with my family, though.
 We used to sing together, primarily for church or holiday events, and there was always music in the house growing up.
 I learned about vocal harmonization by listening to my parents do it...After some fruitless dabbling in piano and drums, I picked up the guitar in earnest at the age of ten, started writing songs at around fifteen, and have been doing it ever since."

-With a knack for song-craft and a boundless passion for the guitar, he has fast become a fixture in the area while word of his talent continues to spread further.
-Weaving old and new, blurring genres, and putting on one of the best live shows around, Andrew brings to us something always needed: a style of his own.
+With a knack for song-craft and a boundless passion for the guitar, Andrew Wakefield has fast become a western North Carolina bluegrass fixture while word of his talent continues to spread further.
+Weaving old and new, blurring genres, and putting on one of the best live shows around, Andrew brings the bluegrass scene something always needed: a style of his own.

 Career highlights include performing at Merlefest, performing with Molly Tuttle and Ketch Secor of Old Crow Medicine Show, members of Billy Strings, Town Mountain, Fireside Collective, Songs From the Road Band, Jon Stickley Trio, Natural Bridge, Larry Stephenson Band, George Clinton's Big Ol' Nasty Getdown, Jeff Sipe, and playing lead electric guitar in Ween drummer Claude Coleman's outfit, Amandla.